 \section{Typing aspects over DSOS for \proteusSrcLang}

-This section is meant to substantiate our claims that the typing analysis that makes the main results of \cite{StoyleHBSN07mutatis} can also be carried over to \proteusSrcLang\ with a DSOS semantics.
-Therefore, this section contains details pertaining to \proteusSrcLang\ which for space reasons could not be included.
-Nevertheless, the general arguments that we make should be understandable without these details, which an interested reader can use when closely comparing with \proteusSrcLang.
+This section is meant to substantiate our claims that the typing analyses that make the main results of \cite{StoyleHBSN07mutatis} can also be carried over to the DSOS semantics of \proteusSrcLang.
+Therefore, this section contains details pertaining to typing from \proteusSrcLang\ which for space reasons could not be included.
+However, we try to make the general arguments that should be understandable without these details, and an interested reader can then use when closely comparing with \cite{StoyleHBSN07mutatis}.

 We need to add \emph{type identifiers} $\mathbf{t}\in\idType$ and \emph{type definitions} $\typedecl{t}{\tau}$, with $\tau$ being basic types, record, functions, or reference types, as in \cite[Fig.2]{StoyleHBSN07mutatis}.
 We work with a new label category \cat{TY}, which has type environments $\objects{\cat{TY}}=\idType\rightharpoonup\tau$ as objects, mapping type names to type definitions.
 This pairs category is attached to the existing labels using $\labtrans{Ty}{\cat{TY}}$.
-A transition rule updates the type environment consuming a type definition, similar to what we did with variable definitions in Section~\ref{example_assignment}.
+A transition rule would update the type environment consuming a type definition, similar to what we did with variable definitions in Section~\ref{example_assignment}.
 Up to now we followed the modularity principle and none of the previous rules need to be changed.
 However, when we add type information in the syntax for variable and function definitions we need to change the respective rules too; this is inevitable as the program terms change.
 For the label categories there are two options: one more economical, chosen in \proteusSrcLang, where the object of the label categories would map identifiers to tuples of type and value; and a second more modular option, to add new label categories mapping the respective identifiers to their types alone.
 These categories are treated by the respective changed rules; e.g., the label $\labtrans{Ft}{\cat{FT}}$, which has objects $\objects{\cat{FT}}=\idFunc\rightharpoonup\tau$, is used in the changed rule from Subsection~\ref{example_functions}: